 Stamp duty reserve tax

-SDRT is charged at 0.5% on the value of the consideration for the transfer.
-It is cancelled by the payment of Stamp Duty on the same transaction.
+SDRT charges 0.5% on the value of the consideration for the transfer.
+The payment of Stamp Duty on the same transaction can cancel it.

-This only applies to the transfer of shares and securities and is levied at 0.5% of the value of the chargeable consideration, rounded up to the nearest £5, on each document to be stamped.
+This only applies to the transfer of shares and securities and is levy upto 0.5% of the value of the chargeable consideration, rounds up to the nearest £5, on each stampable document.

-Where the consideration is £1,000 or less, these transactions will be exempt from stamp duty and will not need presenting for stamping.
+Where the consideration is £1,000 or less, these transactions will be exempt from stamp duty.

 How We Can Help You